crocokyle/XMRGUI/README.md

-Special Notes:
+**Special Notes:**

-If you have issues with the program make sure to delete the folder at `/AppData/Roaming/XMRGUI` and reinstall.
+- If you have issues with the program make sure to delete the folder at `/AppData/Roaming/XMRGUI` and reinstall.

-Choosing the `Run on Idle` option has some minor issues.
+- Choosing the `Run on Idle` option has some minor issues.
 Please report them in the Issues section.

-Currently, the GUI will remember your pool information, however, it won't remember the option for `Run on Idle` even though it still functions.
+- Currently, the GUI will remember your pool information, however, it won't remember the option for `Run on Idle` even though it still functions.

-If you click `Mine!` and don't get any text displayed in the terminal area, please double check your pool information for incorrect symbols.
+- If you click `Mine!` and no text is displayed in the terminal area, please double check your pool information for incorrect symbols.

-Antivirus currently detects `xmr-stak.exe` as a potentially dangerous file.
-Until I can request that `xmr-stak` be whitelisted, you may need to allow it to run manually.
+- Antiviruses currently detect `xmr-stak.exe` as a potentially dangerous file.
+Until I can request that it be be whitelisted, you may need to allow it to run manually.
 This happens with almost all compiled versions of xmr-stak.

-Changelog:
+*Changelog:*

 01/14/2018 - Many UI Improvements, added manual CPU Configuration.